supertrip86/gapmap/README.md

 2- npm install
 3- npm run start
 ```
-For development and testing outside SharePoint, in /src/index.js comment out SP variables and uncomment links to /dist/api
+For development and testing outside SharePoint:

+- in /src/index.js, comment out SP variables
+- in /src/index.js, uncomment all links to /dist/api